camgunz/mapblue/README.md

 [Dart](http://dartlang.org) and employs the Google Maps API.
 We use PostgreSQL for its excellence and for [PostGIS](http://postgis.net).

+**WARNING!!!**

+TL;DR: Use Go 1.3, even the betas.

+There is a bug in Go 1.2 where `database/sql` ignores calls to `SetMaxOpenConns`.  `database/sql` uses connection polling such that every query uses a different connection (if possible), and the limit is set by `SetMaxOpenConns`.
+But, if those calls are ignored, `load_census_data` will quickly butt up against PostgreSQL's configured connection limit and the program will fail.

 Limitations
 ===========

-Mapblue is currently a proof-of-concept, and I've therefore restricted the usable map to Indiana (my home state).
+Mapblue is currently a proof-of-concept, and we've therefore restricted the usable map to Indiana (my home state).
 Other than a lack of resources (servers with large amounts of fast storage aren't cheap), nothing prevents the other states from being added other than a few assumptions made in the census data